postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 [![get collection id](https://assets.postman.com/postman-docs/WS-get-info-46.png)](https://assets.postman.com/postman-docs/WS-get-info-46.png)

-You can also use the Postman app to retrieve the `collectionId`.
-Find the Collection in your app and hit `View Docs`.
+You can also use Postman to retrieve the `collectionId`.
+Find the Collection and hit `View Docs`.
 The `collectionId` is visible in the documentation url:

 ```text
 https://documenter.getpostman.com/collection/view/{{collectionId}}